lars-sh/parent/README.md

 </build>
 ```

-In case you really need to suppress a dependency warning from either the "declared but unused" or the "used but undeclared" list, use the `ignoredDependencies` property, which is further described [on the Maven Dependency Plugin page](http://maven.apache.org/plugins/maven-dependency-plugin/analyze-only-mojo.html#ignoredDependencies).
+In case you really need to suppress a dependency warning from the "declared but unused" list, use the `ignoredUnusedDeclaredDependencies` property, which is further described [on the Maven Dependency Plugin page](http://maven.apache.org/plugins/maven-dependency-plugin/analyze-only-mojo.html#ignoredUnusedDeclaredDependencies).

+Make sure to use the attribute `combine.children="append"` as shown above, as the Parent POM ignores some dependencies for you already.

 ```XML
 <build>